josefmana/cosactiw/README.md

 ![](DAG.jpg)

+Estimates were computed via G-computation of weighted least squares GLMs with propensity scores weights based on logistic regression of the exposure on the covariates.
 Results are presented in the following tables for midlife PA, current PA and Education respectively:

 ![](results_table_mPA.jpg)
 ![](results_table_cPA.jpg)